Welcome to The Curious Caterpillar! We are delighted to welcome you into our community.

-The Curious Caterpillar aims to provide a safe and nurturing environment akin to a chrysalis where our toddlers can transform into beautiful butterflies ready to spread their wings and become preschoolers who fly.
+The Curious Caterpillar aims to provide a safe and nurturing environment akin to a chrysalis where young children can transform into beautiful butterflies ready to spread their wings and fly.

-Our goal is to give your child the tools needed to successfully transition to preschool between 3 and 4 years old.
+Our goal is to give your child the tools needed to become successful, kind, and well-rounded people.
 We focus on social and emotional development above all else.
-We believe that it is essential that toddlers learn how to express emotions in a healthy way and that social and emotional skills are the most important part of toddler development.
+We believe that it is essential that toddlers and preschoolers learn how to express emotions in a healthy way and that social and emotional skills are the most important part of the development of young children.